Earth is our only home… and the only place we can live… anywhere.

 Nine in 10 people today live in areas where outdoor air pollution levels are unhealthy, according to the World Health Organization (WHO).

-Annual Total Energy Usage (Estimated for 2022)
+Annual Total Energy Usage

 624.9 million terajoules | 592.3 quadrillion BTU | 14,925.5 MTOE – megatonnes of oil equivalent | 173.6 trillion kWh – kilowatt hours) (Based on 5% increased energy consumption over 2021.
 Consumption increased 5.8 percent in 2021 over 2020.)